beaky98/CE3103-Embedded-Programming/Lab2/README.md

-# Lab 1
+# Lab 2

 ## Exercise A
-copy led.c to make
-Buzzer.c
-buzzer.h
-at system.c and .h to include buzzer_init and buzzer.h
+Need to create playsong.c and .h
+Copy Appendix stuff

 ## Exercise B
-Work on show.c and show.h
+In led.c created a timer

 ## Exercise C
-Work on show.c and show.h
+Create uart.c and .h